-For example, the EU is pushing new laws and restrictions to commit to renewable energy and lower nonrenewable shares.People will still need transportation, fuel, and technology.
-As laws begin to comply with the goals of the Paris Agreement and the Sustainable Development Goals (SDGs) consumers must buy more products from regulated carbon emitters.
+Right now, the EU is pushing new laws and restrictions to commit to renewable energy and lower nonrenewable shares.People will still need transportation, fuel, and technology.
+As industries begin to aim to align themselves with the goals set in the Paris Agreement and the Sustainable Development Goals (SDGs) consumers will also increase demand for more carbon-neutral products.

-It’s no surprise that the Auto Industry is a highlighted market under scrutinized policies.
-However, the industry is making a comeback with renewable methods and new products.
-Names such as Tesla have become global auto giants in as little a decade.
+It’s no surprise that the Auto industry is under the spotlight amidst demand for sustainable new policies and products.
+The industry is already adapting to other forms of energy using solar-powered and electric cars rather than cars that run off of fossil fuels.
+Brands such as Tesla quickly rose as global auto giants in just the past decade.
 In The Morning Star co, the British journal for finance wrote on October 9th, 2018 that the estimated demand increase in electric solar-powered cars such as Tesla will likely increase its sales due to reactions from the IPCC report.

 “We forecast hybrids to make up 21 % of global auto sales in 2028, which would make electric vehicles and hybrids 36% of total vehicles.
 Our top picks to invest in growing electric vehicle adoption include Albemarle, BMW, BorgWarner, Edison International, General Motors, and SQM .-( Morning Star Equity Analysts in their article “Tesla to Benefit from IPCC Climate Change Recommendations”.)

-As climate change slowly becomes more mainstream, it will change the views of innovators and redefine investing.
-Elon Musk, the CEO of Tesla made a tweet shortly after the 1.5 C Report was published in October.
-He comments:
+Elon Musk, the CEO of Tesla made a tweet shortly after the 1.5° C Report was published in October.